 One of the last locations my buddies and I visited before leaving the park was Trout River, a cove like location similar to Rocky Harbor and it is located south west of Tablelands.

 It’s officially not part of Gros Morne National Park, but the landscape is amazing and worth the visit.
 Basically the cove itself is a beach with large cliffs, wild sheep and great restaurants:

-I would say there’s better parks I’ve been to and recently, taking a trip to the west coast of the U.S, it really made me wonder if I had a choice to revisit that spot or Newfoundland, the answer would easily be the west coast.
+I would say there’s better parks I’ve been to and recently, taking a trip to the Pacific Northwest of the U.S, on the opposite end of Eastern Canada, it really made me wonder if I had a choice to revisit the areas there or Newfoundland, the answer would easily be the west coast.

-Gros Morne National Park as of now is a one time visit for me and this is mainly due to the logistics of reaching it and I prefer to see other places in Canada, such as it’s western area, which I think are FAR more beautiful!
+Gros Morne National Park as of now is a one time visit for me personally and this is mainly due to the logistics of reaching it.
+I have been fortunate enough to visit other spots in Canada that I also find to be a bit more adventurous such as: